jsummers/imageworsener/readme.txt

    Currently, this only works with GIF files.
 It does not play through the GIF animation, so you might only get a partial image.

+ -opt <format>:<option-name>=<value>
+   Set a format-specific option.
+The syntax may be slightly inconvenient, but it allows for a large number of options to exist, without much trouble.
+   Note that you will not get any warnings if you use an unrecognized option.
+   Options:
+    "bmp:version": The BMP file version to write.
+Currently supports "2" (Windows BMP v2, also known as OS/2 BMP v1), and "3" (the default; the standard version that's compatible with almost everything), and "5" (supports transparency).

  -includescreen
  -noincludescreen
    By default, a GIF image will be painted onto the GIF "screen".
 Use